-Start with a freshly installed, Grade A supported Operating System on your server or VPS.
-Rocky and Ubuntu LTS are very popular options for hosting, and are a safe choice, but any Grade A supported system should work fine.
+Start with a freshly installed, Grade A supported OS on your server or VPS.
+Rocky Linux and Ubuntu LTS are very popular options for hosting, and are a safe choice, but any Grade A supported system should work fine.
 Be sure to configure your system with a fully qualified domain name, as it will save you a lot of time and documentation spelunking later.

-Do not pre-install or pre-configure any additional packages on your OS (except in the specific and not recommended case where you want to install MySQL instead of MariaDB, wherein you should install the MySQL packages first).
+Do not pre-install or pre-configure any additional packages on your OS.
 The installer expects a freshly installed, supported, OS, and anything you do differently may cause conflicts or configuration errors.
 If you will be enabling third-party package repositories, do so after installation of Virtualmin, and only with extreme caution.

 If you have already purchased a Virtualmin Professional license, you can find it in My Account → Software Licenses.
 If not, you can purchase a license or download Virtualmin GPL.